 1. Go easy on the oil as it can further irritate your scalp.
 Opt for a water mist instead to moisturize your scalp and relieve dryness.
 Try this hair and scalp mist recipe to keep your scalp moist and refreshed.
 If you must use oil, do a hot oil treatment before your shampoo and limit it to 10-15 minutes.
 Cocounut, avocado, grapeseed and olive oils are good options for hot oil treatments.

 2. Don’t scratch!
 Yes, dermatitis can cause dry itchy scalp.
 If you must itch that itch (pun intended), use the pads of your fingers to rub or massage the irritated area(s).
 Remember your nails carry germs so scratching can spread those germs to your scalp and cause irritation and infection.
+Plus, scratches can damage already inflamed hair follicles and add further to hair loss, in some cases permanent.

 There are many more tips I could share but these are a great stating point.
 If you found this article helpful, just click here to share it.
 Do you struggle with scalp dermatitis?
 What tips would you add?